GET STARTED

 ❌ The “Just-The-Facts” Approach

-It’s easy to assume that students enroll in your course solely to soak up information.
+It’s easy to assume that clients enroll in our course solely to soak up information.
 Give them the steps, they’ll take the action, and everyone’s happy, right?

 Not quite.